application-runtimes/service-binding-specification/docs/user-guide.md

 (Example taken from [Spring Cloud Bindings](https://github.com/spring-cloud/spring-cloud-bindings))

 Since the APIs are returning more than one value, depending on your application need, you can choose to connect to the first entry or all of them, if required.

+### Environment Variables

+The spec also has support for projecting environment variables.
+You can use the built-in language feature of your programming language of choice to read environment variables.
+The container must restart to update the values of environment variables if there is a change in the Secret resource.